lcef97/SchoolDataIT/README.md

     'Group', to aggregate data at the municipality or province level 'Map', to visualize the output datasets.

 More information can be found at [CRAN](https://CRAN.R-project.org/package=SchoolDataIT).

+Additionally, the use of this package is described extensively in [this paper](https://link.springer.com/article/10.1007/s10260-025-00805-0)

 ## Installation from GitHub